Do's and Don'ts of the "Everyone" Group

 2. Send messages that are only relevant to certain people or small groups.

-Let's say the Youth Ministry group is canceling their upcoming meeting/service...you wouldn't want to send a text update to the entire church about this, especially when some members don't have kids or anyone they know in that group.
+Let's say the Youth Ministry group is canceling their upcoming meeting/service...you wouldn't want to send a text update to the entire church about this, especially when some members don't have kids or have anyone they know in that group.
 Consider instead creating a group called "Youth Ministry" with a subgroup for "Youth Ministry - Teens" and a second subgroup for "Youth Ministry - Parents."
 Then, send a text to the "Youth Ministry" group which will reach both of these subgroups.

 These are examples, but feel free to set these groups up in a way that is best for your unique church.